 They’re basically cramps, except they form regularly and stick around for some time and can inhibit full range of motion.

-Foam rolling involves pressing on these pain points to slowly unravel the muscles, essentially coaxing them back into a relaxed state.
+Foam rolling involves pressing on these pain points to slowly release the muscles, essentially coaxing them back into a relaxed state.

 By using a foam roller or similar tool, you can perform deep compression on tight muscles and break up the adhesions that form between various muscle tissue layers.